Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

  Added getNextCard method in Player which gets a card with a specific index Note - I'm thinking about adding an extra round for a tiebreaker.
  Also, I'm thinking about transferring some methods from PlayCards to a new blueprint class named Game to clean up the main driver.
+ 11/2/22:
+ Fixed an issue where all players tied despite having different points in determineWinnerOfRound2 method Changed text in printStart to fit in with new changes

 Cara Eskew:
 Comments: